danielbalagula/plainview-class/README.md

 ##Current Bugs:
 - ~~deselecting highlighted text selects a response node (it shouldn't)~~ Fixed 10/19/2016
-- ~~page doesn't immediately add node to graph when user makes a response (it should)~~ Fixed 10/20/2016
+- page doesn't immediately add node to graph when user makes a response (it should)
-- long words don't wrap around response node (they should)
+- ~~long words don't wrap around response node (they should)~~ Fixed 10/21/2016
-- typeahead.js suggestion dropdown doesn't show (it should)
+- ~~typeahead.js suggestion dropdown doesn't show (it should)~~ Fixed 10/20/2016
 - mouse selecting nodes is not as fluid as it could be
 - labels for form info overflow when screen is tight (they shouldn't)
-- edge styles have grey at the ends (they shouldn't)
+- ~~edge styles have grey at the ends (they shouldn't)~~ Altered: edge styles don't represent response relationships
 - lines wrap and break in-between words (they shouldn't)

 ##To Do: